wxy20850606/wxy20850606.github.io/content/posts/2025/11/awakening_beauty.md

 **“I will live in truth — fully, honestly, courageously.”**

 The biggest truth I avoided was my marriage.
-Not because marriage is bad
+Not because marriage is bad,
 but because I was hiding inside it and abandoning myself.

 The moment I decided to stop hiding,
 I stepped into who I really am
 and reclaimed all my power.
+I didn't expect this power would change my face.

 Here are the 5 reasons awakening reversed my age by almost 10 years.